hphelion/docs.hpcloud.com/apispecs/swift/ga/hp-object-storage-api.md

 string.

-Container names must not contain the slash ('/'), double-quote ('"'), less-than ('\<') or grater-than ('\>') characters.
+Container names must not contain the slash ('/'), double-quote ('"'), less-than ('\<') or greater-than ('\>') characters.
+The container name length is limited to 256 bytes.

 Object names must not contain the double-quote ('"'), less-than ('\<') or grater-than ('\>') characters.
+The object name length is limited to 1024 bytes.

-Althrough you use URL-encoding to specify the URI of a container or object, when the API returns names (as in, listing a container), the displayed names are not URL-encoded (i.e., they are the original names).
+Although you use URL-encoding to specify the URI of a container or object, when the API returns names (as in, listing a container), the displayed names are not URL-encoded (i.e., they are the original names).

 ## 2.xx Consistency

 TBS

+### 2.x.x <a id="creation_guarantees"></a>Creation Guantees

+When you create a container of object, the HP Cloud Object Storage system creates several copies of the container or object.
+The PUT operation makes sure that the container or object is written to disk drives before returning a success code.
+However, it does not wait for all disk drive operations to complete -- as soon as there are two copies known to have been successfully written to disk, the operation can complete.
+Subsequent copies are written in the background after the API has returned to you.

-## 2.xx Error Handling
+## 2.xx Success and Error Handling

-TBS
+### 2.x.x <a id="http_codes"></a>HTTP Status Codes

+409 Conflict - You are not allowed to perform the requested operation.
+For example, you cannot delete a container that contains objects.

 ## 2.xx Arbitrary Limits